thorsteneckel/vue-spine/README.md

       var newPost = new Post()

       newPost.title = 'Hello :)'
-      newPost.body  = 'This instance is alread a part of Post.all() - and reactive'
+      newPost.body  = 'This instance is already a part of Post.all() - and reactive'

       // push it to the server
       newPost.save()